jomirusergiu/R_DesignPatterns_GOF/README.md

     //The mediator pattern defines an object that encapsulates how a set of objects interact.
 This pattern is considered to be a behavioral pattern due to the way it can alter the program's running behavior
     //In this example we created a prototype of a smart house with some modules, and a centrall processor to take care of everything.
     [Mediator new];

+    //Memento provides the ability to restore an object to its previous state (undo).
+    //The memento pattern is a software design pattern that provides the ability to restore an object to its previous state (undo via rollback).
+    //The memento pattern is implemented with three objects: the originator, a caretaker and a memento.
+The originator is some object that has an internal state.
+The caretaker is going to do something to the originator, but wants to be able to undo the change.
+The caretaker first asks the originator for a memento object.
+Then it does whatever operation (or sequence of operations) it was going to do.
+To roll back to the state before the operations, it returns the memento object to the originator.
+The memento object itself is an opaque object (one which the caretaker cannot, or should not, change).
+When using this pattern, care should be taken if the originator may change other objects or resources - the memento pattern operates on a single object.
+    //We will create a classic example with an originator, then change state couple of times, and load state back.
+    [Memento new];
 ```

 License